Rekicho/SimELO/README.md

 For reference, this seems to occur in 1%-2% of the simulations.

 You can find the results of 1 million simulation [here](cl_groups.json).
 Results may vary wildly between simulations.

+## pt.py

+Simulate remaining games of Liga NOS in the same way, but record teams' final positions, as well as which team qualified for each European competition and which teams are relegated.
+Also simulates the Portuguese Cup and the Champions League, to correctly calculated European spots.
+Data for Champions League and Liga NOS was last taken at 2021-04-06.